 - Pain when you have sex or pain when you pass urine.

 The most common infections causing vaginal discharge are chlamydia, gonorrhoea and trichomonas.
-See separate leaflet called Sexually Transmitted Infections for more details.
+See the separate leaflet called Sexually Transmitted Infections for more details.

 Other rare causes of discharge

 Sometimes polyps on the neck of the womb (cervix) can cause a discharge.
 A polyp is a small fleshy lump.
 They can usually be seen when your doctor or nurse examines you.
 They are easily removed (this may need to be done in hospital) and are very rarely cancerous.
 Sometimes the covering of the neck of the womb changes and becomes more fragile and produces more discharge.
 This is called ectopy (or ectropion).
 It is not serious and often doesn't need any treatment.
-See separate leaflet called Common Problems of the Cervix for more details.
+See the separate leaflet called Common Problems of the Cervix for more details.

 Some cancers such as cancer of the womb and cancer of the cervix can also cause a discharge.
 There are usually other symptoms and it would be very unusual to have discharge as the main symptom of these cancers.